 H In accordance with Test Method D525.

-8.2.6 Laboratory Storage Tank Fuel Analysis—Analyze the contents of each fuel storage tank that contains fuel used for calibrated Sequence tests bimonthly.
+8.2.6 Laboratory Storage Tank Fuel Analysis—Analyze the contents of each fuel storage tank that contains fuel used for calibrated Sequence VH tests bimonthly.
 Analyze fuel in run tanks, those with a direct feed line to test engines, every month.
 Laboratories should take composite samples using Table 1 in Practice D4057, as a guideline.
 The fuel supplier shall have the capability to analyze the fuel samples using the test methods specified in Table 3 and this section.
-The fuel supplier shall provide an adequate supply of fuel sample containers with packaging and pre-addressed return labels to each Sequence laboratory.
+The fuel supplier shall provide an adequate supply of fuel sample containers with packaging and pre-addressed return labels to each Sequence VH laboratory.
 Upon receipt of all fuel samples required in 8.2.6 from the laboratories, the fuel supplier shall perform the following analyses, report the results to the submitting laboratory, and tabulate the results in a database.